microsoft/Intune-PowerShell-SDK/README.md

 ```PowerShell
 Import-Module Intune
 ```
-To authenticate with Microsoft Graph:
+To authenticate with Microsoft Graph (this is not required when using CloudShell):
 ```PowerShell
 Connect-MSGraph
 ```